-Refer to [PKCS #11-Base] Table 15 for table footnotes..
+Refer to [PKCS #11-Base] table 10 for footnotes.
 Note: A Cryptoki library may support PIN-code caching in order to reduce user interactions.
 An OTP-PKCS #11 application should therefore always consult the state of the CKA\OTP\PIN\REQUIREMENT attribute before each call to C\SignInit, as the value of this attribute may change dynamically.